Engagement

 An engagement is a finite, private arrangement.

-It exists to allow the work to be placed cleanly, completed fully, and verified under real consequence.
+It exists to allow the work to be placed cleanly, completed fully, and verified under high consequence.

 This is not an advisory relationship.